§ DID Traits 1.1.0 Editor’s Draft

 Trait Definition

-Self-Certifying DID method where the cryptographic material used to generate the DID is embedded within the identifier itself, creating an inherent and verifiable cryptographic binding between the DID, its initial DID document, and the associated cryptographic keys.
+Self-Certifying A DID method where the cryptographic material used to generate the DID is embedded within the identifier itself, creating an inherent and verifiable cryptographic binding between the DID, its initial DID document, and the associated cryptographic keys.
 This approach eliminates the need for external verification infrastructure, as the identifier’s authenticity can be cryptographically validated through its own intrinsic key material.

 Multi-Signature Verification Method A DID method that supports distributed control of a decentralized identifier through a cryptographic mechanism requiring multiple independent signatures to authorize critical identity operations such as updating, deactivating or using the DID.